How (and What) to Store Food for Emergencies: 20 Basics You MUST Have to Start Your Food Storage Off Right

 Obviously, if you are like most people, you are not going to be able to run out and buy everything all at once.
 It just isn't affordable for most people.
 But you'd be surprised at how quickly you can get a good little stockpile of food items stored up with just a few dollars and some planning each week.

-This list is certainly not comprehensive either.
+This list is certainly not comprehensive.
 You could consider adding fermented foods (if you have a cold room) and many other items not mentioned.
 You'll start figuring it all out once you get going.

-You know what's really become a great thing about our food storage?
-We are so far from town that if we run out of something, we can't just run to the store.
+You know what's really become a great every day thing about our food storage?
+We are so far from town that if we run out of something, we can't easily run to the store.
 It's truly a blessing to have a "store" in our own home! :-)

-If you are interested in learning about fermenting foods for storage (in a coolish place), take a look at: How to Make Fermented Jalapeño Rings, How to Ferment Cranberries, Make Fermented Tomatoes (A Traditional Russian Recipe), How to Make Your Own Herbal Ale, and many more!
+If you are interested in learning about fermenting foods for storage, take a look at: How to Make Fermented Jalapeño Rings, How to Ferment Cranberries, Make Fermented Tomatoes (A Traditional Russian Recipe), How to Make Your Own Herbal Ale, and many more!

 Do you store food for emergencies?
 How did you start, and what do you keep?
 I'd love to know your thoughts!